dcbark01/baml-agents/README.md

 - Install the [`uv` python package manager](https://docs.astral.sh/uv/).
 - Install all dependencies: `uv sync --dev`
-- Generates necessary BAML code: `uv run baml-cli generate`
+- Generate necessary BAML code: `uv run baml-cli generate`
   - Alternatively, you can use the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Boundary.baml-extension) to do it automatically every time you edit a `.baml` file.